Bill Maris: Career

 In the mid-2000s, Maris partnered with entrepreneur David Green to transfer a novel hydrophobic acrylic lens to Aurolab to cure cataract blindness in the developing world, where it has been used in more than 30 million patients.

 Maris founded GV, formerly Google Ventures, in 2008 as the venture capital investment arm of Google.
 He was responsible for the fund's strategy and management, and oversaw $3.0 billion in investments in technology and the life sciences.
 Bill was also Google's Vice President of Special Projects and head of Google for Startups and led Google's global startup and private company investment activities, including building a team of 70+ across 13 global offices, eight countries and nine different venture funds.

 While at GV, Bill managed $2.5B and made 400+ investments in companies including Nest, Uber, Flatiron Health, Robinhood, Cloudera, Carbon 3D, Slack, Duo, The Climate Corporation, Impossible Foods, Aurora, Jet, and 23andme.
 His investments resulted in more than 20 IPO's, 100+ mergers and acquisitions, and includes more than 40 companies whose valuations have exceeded $1B.

-Maris founded Calico, a multibillion-dollar company whose mission is to understand and influence the genetic basis of aging.
+Maris founded Calico, a company whose mission is to understand and influence the genetic basis of aging.
 Google funded the company after Maris pitched the board of directors.

 In a 2015 interview, Maris stated that health care breakthroughs can significantly improve the quality and duration of human lifespan across the globe, and that he is looking to invest in promising biotechnology companies.

 Bill was also Google's Vice President of Special Projects, which included extensive work with at the earliest stages of Google X, Verily, Waymo and other projects.

 Maris left Google Ventures on August 12, 2016, declaring "mission accomplished."

-In 2017, Maris founded Section 32, a California-based venture fund with approximately $2 billion under management.
+In 2017, Maris founded S32, a California-based venture fund with approximately $2 billion under management.

 Personal life

 In 2014, Maris married singer/songwriter Tristan Prettyman at Kruger National Park in South Africa.
-He filed divorce from Prettyman on April 20, 2018.
+On February 17, 2015, it was announced on social media that they were expecting their first child.
+Their son Kylo Evergreen Maris was born on August 26, 2015.
+Maris filed for divorce from Prettyman on April 20, 2018.